Are protective bugs dying off in our society?

 How can my health suffer as a result?

-As 80% of your protective immune cells reside in the gut lymph vessels, they react to as yet undigested foods that to them act as foreign bodies – “invaders” that need to be neutralised.
+At the above International Congress on Nutritional Medicine, it was revealed that 80% of your protective immune cells reside in the gut lymph vessels, they continually sample gut contents.
+So, if an undigested food generates an inflammatory response, they become “invaders” that need to be neutralised.

 Is loss of protective ‘bugs’ related to peanut allergy, asthma, autism, ADD and even blood pressure?

-Reduced diversity of “good” bugs can cause inflammation right throughout your body, starting in your blood vessels.
+Reduced diversity of “good” bugs can cause inflammation in the gut and right throughout your body, starting in your blood vessels.

 Can restoring these bugs somehow reverse this trend of ill health?